vrutkovs/audit-log-stats/README.md

 This app parses audit log, converts them into traces and sends it to Jaeger-compatible storage.
 Grafana is used as a tool to query and find strange traces.

+Along with Tempo the tool also sends data to Loki, so that audit data could be converted into metrics or properly grepped.

 ## Howto

 Start grafana stack: